PrintersForAnts/Salad_Fork/docs/xy_motion.md

 * 1 A_Drive_Frame_Lower
 * 1 B_Drive_Frame_Lower

+** Note **

+The pieces WITHOUT the countersunk screw holes are the lower parts.

 **Steps:**
 1. Attach the B_Drive_Frame_Lower to the left rear corner of the frame using 2 M3x10 BHCS
 2. Attach the A_Drive_Frame_Lower to the right rear corner of the frame using 2 M3x10 BHCS